MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

 **Smart narrative visual**

-You can also easily create a *smart narrative* visual, a dynamically generated text box that provides relevant innovative insights that you can customize.
+You can also easily create a *smart narrative* visual, a dynamically generated text box that provides relevant insights that you can customize.

 1. In the Visualizations pane, select the **Smart narrative** visual icon.